Dear James and Jonathan,

 - Be open to the possibility that there are things you do not understand.
 Always be willing to learn and grow.

-- Believe in God.
+- Believe in something bigger than yourself.
 The teaching of Jesus has been the foundation and transformation in my own life.